jasmina-dzurlic/extract/proposal.md

 ---

 ### User interaction (what type of input data, what would the data look like, how will user interact with program)
-The user will need to be in the directory that contains the PDF files that `extractify` will be parsing infomration from.
+The user will need to be in the directory that contains the PDF files that `extract` will be parsing infomration from.
 The user will also need to specify what PDF to extract information as well as direct the program to the table the GPS coordinates are found in.
 The user will also be able to specificy area of interest that the coordinates are found in to give a more concise map.

 #### Example of PDF table from Murphy et al. (2017)
 ![PDF Table Example](pictures/example_PDF_table.png)